laravel-dojo/wagon/src/git/mingw64/share/doc/nghttp2/README.rst

 * sphinx (http://sphinx-doc.org/)

+If you need libnghttp2 (C library) only, then the above packages are all you need.
+Use ``--enable-lib-only`` to ensure that only libnghttp2 is built.
+This avoids potential build error related to building bundled applications.

 To build and run the application programs (``nghttp``, ``nghttpd``, ``nghttpx`` and ``h2load``) in the ``src`` directory, the following packages are required: